DerKaiser2023/TaP-PenUltimate-REVIVED/modlist.md

 MalisisDoors

-MCHeli Overdrive -will be added possibily in v1.3
+MCHeli Overdrive -will be added possibily in v1.3, main mcheli in use for now

 MekanismAll

 Music Mod -will add to modpack eventually, maybe in v1.3

+LandOfSignals

+Loading Screen Messages

 NotEnoughItems

 OpenModularTurrets

+OpenComputers

 Real First Person Render -debating on if i should remove this